 Ratings on travel websites are often based on user reviews and are considered unofficial.
 You’ll find unofficial star ratings on sites like TripAdvisor or Google, where users rate the hotels based on their own experience.
 Now, just because a rating is “unofficial” doesn’t mean it’s not trustworthy; it just means it didn’t come from one of the official rating sources.

-At Roomkey, we have opted to show TripAdvisor ratings for our partner hotels because we feel that these ratings, while unofficial, are honest and are coupled with reviews from guests who have experienced the hotel first-hand.
+At Roomkey, we have opted to show ratings and reviews from TrustYou because we feel that these ratings are honest, unbiased, and are coupled with reviews from guests who have experienced the hotel firsthand.

 How to Decide Where to Stay

 Basically, take hotel star ratings with a grain of salt.
-Read guest reviews and use your best judgement.
-When you search on Roomkey.com, you’ll have all the information you need to decide whether a hotel is legit (including reviews and ratings from TripAdvisor).
+Read guest reviews and use your best judgment.
+When you search on Roomkey.com, you’ll have all the information you need to decide whether a hotel is legit (including firsthand reviews and ratings).
 Once you’ve made a decision you feel good about, we’ll take you to the hotel’s website to book your reservation directly with them.
 When you book through Roomkey, you can rest assured you’ve made a booking decision you won’t regret.

 Like what you see?
 Sign up with Roomkey to receive honest offers, industry insights, and great travel advice.